tagspaces/documentation/docs/installation.md

     tagspaces-linux-x86_64-4.1.3.AppImage.config

 Starting now the AppImage will places the whole config information in the .config folder and will not use the default config folder in the user's home folder.
 This allows to place the app for example on a USB-stick and run it on another PC with the same configuration.

+## TagSpaces command line tool

+We made some of the TagSpaces functionalities available from the command line.
+These are features like creation of the index for the search or generating thumbnails from images.
+The source code for tool is available on [GitHub](https://github.com/tagspaces/tagspaces-common/tree/master/tagspaces-shell)

+In order to install it you will need [node.js](https://nodejs.org/). and [npm](https://www.npmjs.com/).
+Once you have these tool you will need to execute the following command:

+    npm install -global @tagspaces/shell

+After the installation you can use the tool like this:

+    tscmd -m indexer /some/folder/

+You can find more examples in the [README](https://github.com/tagspaces/tagspaces-common/tree/master/tagspaces-shell#search-index-generation) of the tool.